-The text of every publication shall follow the relevant provisions of other existing OIML publications and those of other international organizations (especially those of the Metre Convention, ISO and the IEC), so as to achieve coherence across the full range of OIML publications.
+The text of every publication shall follow the relevant provisions of other existing OIML publications and those of other international organisations (especially those of the Metre Convention, ISO and the IEC), so as to achieve coherence across the full range of OIML publications.
 This relates particularly to the following:

-- a) terms and definitions;

-- b) quantities, units and their symbols;

-- c) expression of errors and uncertainties;

-- d) accuracy classes;

-- e) abbreviations;

-- f) bibliographic references;

-- g) environmental conditions and associated tests;

-- h) safety.
+- a) terms and definitions (existing terms in OIML V 1 [1] and OIML V 2-200 [2] shall be used wherever possible); - b) quantities, units and their symbols (see the SI Brochure 1); - c) expression of errors and uncertainties (see OIML G 19 [3] and JCGM 100 [4]); - d) accuracy classes; - e) abbreviations; - f) bibliographic references; - g) environmental conditions and associated tests (see OIML D 11 [5]); - h) safety.

-2.5 Editing of the final Committee Drafts
+2.5 Editing of Draft publications

-Secretariats are recommended to set up an editing committee including English native speakers to ensure that their final CDs are of the highest quality possible before they are sent to the BIML for submission to the CIML for approval.
+A PG convener is recommended to set up an editing committee including fluent English speakers to ensure that the Draft publication is of the highest quality possible before it is sent to the BIML for submission to the CIML for preliminary ballot.